Respiratory therapists play a crucial role in the healthcare industry, providing care for patients with various breathing disorders and lung problems.

 Salary and Bonuses

-In the U.S. Air Force, the average hourly pay rate for a Respiratory Therapist is similarly $39.61.
+In the U.S. Air Force, the average hourly pay rate for a respiratory therapist is around $80,774 per year.

 In addition to base pay, military respiratory therapists may also be eligible for bonuses, which can vary depending on the branch and specific details of their service.